openstack/openstack-manuals/doc/cli-reference/source/nova.rst

   Display all flavors (Admin only).

 ``--marker <marker>``
   The last flavor ID of the previous page; displays list of flavors after "marker".

+``--min-disk <min-disk>``
+  Filters the flavors by a minimum disk space, in GiB.

+``--min-ram <min-ram>``
+  Filters the flavors by a minimum RAM, in MB.

 ``--limit <limit>``
   Maximum number of flavors to display.
-If limit == -1, all flavors will be displayed.
-If limit is bigger than 'osapi_max_limit' option of Nova API, limit 'osapi_max_limit' will be used instead.
+If limit is bigger than 'CONF.api.max_limit' option of Nova API, limit 'CONF.api.max_limit' will be used instead.

+``--sort-key <sort-key>``
+  Flavors list sort key.

+``--sort-dir <sort-dir>``
+  Flavors list sort direction.

 .. _nova_flavor-show: